Experimental study of turbulent thermal diffusion of inertial particles in a convective turbulence forced by oscillating grids: Experimental results

 To investigate the phenomenon of turbulent thermal diffusion in a forced convective turbulence, we measure the spatial distributions of the mean temperature and the mean particle number density.
 The initial spatial distributions of particles injected into the chamber, are nearly homogeneous and isotropic.
-In a convective turbulence, the spatial distributions of the mean particle number density should be strongly inhomogeneous due to the effective pumping velocity ${\bm V}^{\rm eff} = - \alpha D_T \, {\bm \nabla} \ln \overline{T}$.
-This results in accumulation of inertial particles in the vicinity of the mean temperature minimum.
+In a convective turbulence, the spatial distributions of the mean particle number density of inertial particles is expected to be inhomogeneous due to the effective drift velocity ${\bm V}^{\rm eff} = - \alpha D_T \, {\bm \nabla} \ln \overline{T}$, that causes accumulation of inertial particles in the vicinity of the mean temperature minimum.

-In Fig.~\ref{Fig12}, we show the spatial distributions of the mean temperature $\meanT(Y,Z)$ in the core flow for turbulent convection forced by one oscillating grid (left panel) and by two oscillating grids (right panel).
-Maximum gradients of the mean temperature is observed in the vertical direction.
-In Fig.~\ref{Fig13}, we also show the spatial distributions of the normalised mean particle number density $\meanN(Y,Z)/\meanN_0$.
+In Fig.~\ref{Fig13}, we show the spatial distributions of the mean temperature $\meanT(Y,Z)$ in the core flow for turbulent convection forced by one oscillating grid (left panel) and by two oscillating grids (right panel).
+In Fig.~\ref{Fig14}, we also show the spatial distributions of the normalized mean particle number density $\meanN(Y,Z)/\meanN_0$.
 The mean particle number density $\meanN(Y,Z)$ in every point in the experiments with forced convective turbulence is normalized by (i) the mean particle number density averaged over the vertical column, where all area in the horizonal direction is divided into 65 vertical columns; and (ii) the mean particle number density determined in the experiments with the isothermal turbulence.

-In spite of the presence of the large-scale complicated fluid flows superimposed on the convective turbulence, Figs.~\ref{Fig12}--\ref{Fig13} demonstrate the tendency of the localization of the maximum of the mean particle number density in the vicinity of the minimum in the mean temperature, and vice versa.
+In spite of the presence of the large-scale complicated fluid flows superimposed on the convective turbulence, Figs.~\ref{Fig13}--\ref{Fig14} demonstrate the tendency of the localization of the maximum of the mean particle number density in the vicinity of the minimum in the mean temperature, and vice versa.
 In particular, particles are accumulated in the upper part of the chamber where the mean temperature field $\meanT(Y,Z)$ achieves the minimum values.
-As follows from Fig.~\ref{Fig13}, the maximum mean number density of inertial particles is observed in the right upper part of the chamber for turbulent convection forced by one oscillating grid, and in the left upper part of the chamber for turbulent convection forced by two oscillating grids.
+As follows from Fig.~\ref{Fig14}, the maximum mean number density of inertial particles is observed in the right upper part of the chamber for turbulent convection forced by one oscillating grid, and in the left upper part of the chamber for turbulent convection forced by two oscillating grids.